ggbaker/personalSite/content/home/teaching.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false
+# weight = 60  # Order that this section will appear.
+weight = 30  # Order that this section will appear.

 title = "Teaching"
 subtitle = "[![example](img/summon.png)](colophon)"